Investigate key ideas, concepts, and debates surrounding global development, focusing on Nairobi, Kenya, as a case study.

 Who is the course for?

-This course is designed for anyone interested in diversity across the world.
+This course is designed for anyone with an interest in global development and disparity around the world.

 Who will you learn with?